UNINETTSigma2/documentation/storage/performance-tips.md

 On Lustre, the OSTs are referring to disks or storage volumes constructing the whole file system.

+The `stripe_count` indicates how many OSTs to use.
+The `stripe_size` indicates how much data to write to one OST before moving to the next OST.

 **Note**: striping will only take affect *only* on new files, created or copied into the specified directory or file name.